jennego/dressage/README.md

 # Dressage Tests

 A mobile-friendly dressage test directory.
 All tests copyright of their respective copyright holders.
 Mobile app planned for future.
-Dressage is an equestrian sport.
+Dressage is an equestrian sport and is with the exception of freestyle is a fixed set of patterns called 'tests'.

+Don't go around studying the wrong test

 Ruby on Rails with postgresql.